HeRAMS-WHO/herams-i18n/docs/index.rst

 **Grant admin permissions**: This permission is only available to *Project administrators* and should only be granted to *Workspace owners* responsible for managing a workspace.
 By granting a user admin permission to a workspace, the user will be able to grant other users permission to share access to the workspace.
 Thus, this permission should be used sparingly.

-  ..
-Note: Sharing workspace permissions to other users depends on the user's own permissions.
+.. note:: Sharing workspace permissions to other users depends on the user's own permissions.
 Thus, it is possible that a user with the permission to **Manage users** is not able to grant access to edit data to other users.

 Workspace permission should always be assigned with regards to the user roles.
 The below screenshots indicate the level of permissions that should be granted to the respective user.
 For further details on the standard HeRAMS user roles, please consult the `previous section <#user-roles>`__.